MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 # LED Current limiting

 LEDs (Light Emitting Diodes) are inexpensive (usually less than $0.10), small, reliable, and energy efficient.
 However, unlike incandescent bulbs, they require that the current through them is limited.
 If this is not done, they will quickly be destroyed.

 The following sections describe this process.
 Only the first two sections are required to determine the values of the resistor.
+If you are interested in details that explore the basics of electrical engineering, I encourage you to read the other sections.

 [LED Parameters](./LED%20Current%20Limiting.md#led-parameters)